kurucaner/commitking/RULES.md

 ## Rules

+* **No Private Repositories**: Only contributions to public repositories will be counted.
+Contributions to private repositories will not be included in the Leaderboard.
 * **No Bot Accounts**: Bot accounts are not allowed in the Leaderboard.
 This includes any accounts with "bot" in their username or accounts flagged as automated.
 * **Definition of Active Contribution**: Contributions include commits, pull requests, issue creation, and code reviews.
 Each day of activity must include at least one substantial action to count as a "contribution day."
 * **No Fork-Only Contributions**: Contributions made solely on forked repositories without merging back to the main repository will not count towards streaks.